 The Tennessee Bankers Association (TBA) is a trade association established to serve the needs of the state’s banks, thrift institutions, and trust companies.
 Among other activities, the Association provides continuing education, develops and monitors state and federal legislative agendas, disseminates information on all facets of the financial services industry, and promotes the public image of financial institutions.
-To conduct these efforts, the Nashville-based TBA employs a staff of 17.

 Since 1913, the Tennessee Bankers Association has published The Tennessee Banker, a bimonthly magazine covering association programs and events, important industry trends, news about member banks and their employees, and regulatory information.
 Each branch office of TBA member institutions and all associate members receive a complimentary copy of the publication as a benefit of membership.

 On the legislative and legal fronts, TBA keeps members informed of rapid developments in the financial industry.
 The association coordinates legislative programs on both the national and state levels, provides regulatory information to member institutions, researches legal questions posed by members, and serves as a liaison between member banks and the state and federal governing bodies and regulatory agencies.
 The This Week newsletter contains critical, current news and information to advise TBA members of action to take on behalf of the industry.
 The Regulatory Bulletin provides information about the activities of the bank regulatory agencies.